 Delaware Technical Community College

 Dr. Smith is a native of Cuba.
-She earned a Bachelors Degree in Mathematics and Masters Degree in Education from the University of Delaware and a Doctorate in Educational Innovation and Leadership from Wilmington University.
-She has served on numerous boards and commissions including the Delaware Institute of Medical Education and Research (DIMER), The Heritage Commission, Carl M. Freeman F.A.C.E.S.
+She earned a Bachelor’s Degree in Mathematics and Master’s Degree in Education from the University of Delaware and a Doctorate in Educational Innovation and Leadership from Wilmington University.
+She has served on numerous boards and commissions including the Delaware Institute of Medical Education and Research (DIMER), The Heritage Commission, and the Carl M. Freeman F.A.C.E.S.
 Foundation.
-She co-chaired Governor Markell's Education, Economy and Jobs Transition Team; currently, serves as a Delaware Judicial Nominating Commissioner and is a Board member for the Sussex Economic Development Action Committee (SEDAC) and for the Hispanic community center, La Esperanza.
+She co-chaired Governor Markell's Education, Economy and Jobs Transition Team.
+Currently she serves as a Delaware Judicial Nominating Commissioner and is a Board member for the Sussex Economic Development Action Committee (SEDAC) and for the Hispanic community center, La Esperanza.

 Workforce Analyst, Delaware Economic Development Office